 Doug Joubert joined the National Institutes of Health (NIH) Library in 2004.
 He is customer-oriented practitioner with extensive experience in providing support to researchers working the areas of public health and health care policy.
-He is the Informationist for the Health Resources and Services Administration (HRSA), the Office of the National Coordinator for Health Information Technology (ONC), and the Point of Contact (POC) for the National Center for Complementary and Integrative Health (NCCIH).
+He is the Informationist for the Office of the National Coordinator for Health Information Technology (ONC), and the Point of Contact (POC) for the National Center for Complementary and Integrative Health (NCCIH).

 As part of his duties at the NIH Library, he identifies and provides guidance on the effective use of emerging technologies and recommends strategies to capitalize on them.
 Practice areas include public health, social media, teaching, and technology.
 Major responsibilities include:

 - Project lead for the NIH Technology Hub team.
 The Technology Hub was designed as space where our users can explore ways to incorporate emerging technologies into their research, and receive training on how to effectively use these tools.

 - Serve as the Geographic Information Systems (GSI) training and technical lead in support of the NIH Library Technology Hub.

 - Provide training in the areas of data analysis, data visualization, geospatial literacy, and online mapping tools.

 - Provide comprehensive searching of the scientific and grey literature.

 - Develop and conduct individual or group instruction on how to search, collect, and manage scientific and public data, both online and in-person.

 - Create research or news alerts to keep up-to-date on research or topics of interest.

 - Assist with manuscript preparation (e.g., selecting an appropriate journal, formatting the paper and references, receiving support for paper submission and more).